 Use this if you are building an application with the Claude Agents SDK.
 This page uses the OpenInference

-ClaudeAgentSDKInstrumentor to emit standard agent, tool, and LLM spans into your application’s project — the right choice when the SDK is part of an app you’re instrumenting.
+ClaudeAgentSDKInstrumentor to emit standard agent and tool spans into your application’s project — the right choice when the SDK is part of an app you’re instrumenting.
 If you instead want to trace Claude Code CLI (or SDK) sessions — the coding tool’s activity, tool usage, and token costs — via a plugin you enable through a settings file with no in-code instrumentor, use Claude Code instead.Prerequisites

 - Python 3.10+